 Journey with a purpose to the heart of Transylvania, experience the beauty of peasant life, and learn the basics of self-sufficient living.

-Provision is a new school for self-sufficient living and subsistence farming, self-reliance and sustainability, traditional skills and values, low impact living and simplicity, all in the spectacular natural setting of Alunisu, a small rural village at the foothills of the Carpathians in Transylvania!
+Provision is an informal school for self-sufficient living and subsistence farming, self-reliance and sustainability, traditional skills and values, low impact living and simplicity, all in the natural setting of Alunisu, a small rural village at the foothills of the Carpathians in Transylvania!

 Photo: The village of Alunisu, home of Provision, in an oasis of fruit trees with the 'small Carpathians' beginning just in back